perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

                 }
 ```

-Can clearly be seen that we can pass up to `MAX_STRING_SIZE` digits, which is more than enough!
+It can clearly be seen that we can pass up to `MAX_STRING_SIZE` digits, which is more than enough!

 ### 📋 Primitives so far!
 Using primitive #2, #3 and #4 - we can finally achieve #5, which is: